I decided to take up playing tennis again in September 2017 (after a gap of about 20 years!).

 While it’s not expensive to play tennis with friends, if you are going to get serious about the sport, then you will need to be willing to spend a little more.

-Benefits of Tennis for Youth
+Benefits of Tennis for Young Players

 Kids can play tennis from the time that they are really young, allowing them to enjoy great health benefits while having a lot of fun.